Signs of Alcoholism: Am I an Alcoholic?

 Alternative healing modalities.
 There are countless healing modalities that can help alcoholics to address the root causes of their alcohol problem.

-Mindfulness practices like yoga and meditation can help alcoholics gain more clarity, and can reduce levels of anxiety.
+Mindfulness practices.
+Practices such as yoga and meditation can help alcoholics gain more mental clarity, and can reduce levels of anxiety.

 Understanding Alcoholism as an Illness